-Today’s businesses realize that content is the tool to attract and engage customers and takes business to the next level.
-It is no longer a side work; it has become a priority no matter what business it is and what size it is.
-And something that is of this much import in the present, one can only wonder what it will be like in the future.
+Today’s businesses realize that content is the tool to attract and engage customers and takes them to the next level.
+It is no longer a side job; it has become a priority no matter what business it is and what size it is.
+And something that is of importance in the present, one can only wonder what it will be like in the future.
 If only there was a crystal ball to show us the future of content.

-Analyzing the future of content marketing and preparing oneself for it is an infallible scheme.
-There are many articles online with different predictions but they all have one common theme, the undeniable importance to keep up with the trends of content marketing.
-The changes will be many and it all comes down to how fast you adopt them.
+Analyzing the future of content marketing and preparing oneself for it is important.
+There are many articles online with different predictions, but they all have one common theme, the undeniable importance keeping up with the trends of content marketing.
+The changes will be many and it all comes down to how fast you can adopt them.
 If we have learned anything from failing businesses is that those who are slow to adapt the changing trends eventually bite the dust.
 This makes it all the more necessary to prepare oneself for the future.

-To think about Future, Let us look at the Past
+To Think about the Future, Let Us Look at the Past

-Mobile platform was another big change in terms of content marketing as businesses realized that mobiles were spreading at the speed of light and in order to stay relevant and visible they needed to reach the mobile screens.
-The number of mobile users crossed number of desktop owners back in 2014 and is now growing more.
+Mobile platforms were another big change in terms of content marketing as businesses realized that mobiles were spreading at the speed of light and in order to stay relevant and visible, they needed to reach mobile screens.
+The number of mobile users crossed the number of desktop owners back in 2014, and is continually growing.
 So all in all, online content became central thanks to the growing number of channels and their strong influence on the market.
-The past saw major shifts in content strategies for enterprises and the future is likely to see the same kind of shake ups.
+The past saw major shifts in content strategies for enterprises and the future is likely to see the same kinds of shake ups.

 How to Prepare for the Future?

-If you are thinking about the future of your business and focusing on content marketing trends in this matter, pat yourself on the back and consider following assumptions:
+If you are thinking about the future of your business and focusing on content marketing trends, pat yourself on the back and consider the following:

-Mobile’s outreach is only growing and for those businesses that are trying to cross borders, mobile remains the best way to do that.
-Smart phones are spreading exponentially in the developing world and it creates an opportunity for businesses to attract new customers.
-It becomes a crucial part of expansion as the middle class in some of the developing countries is growing at surprisingly fast rates.
-People who do not own a desktop or a laptop have a smart phone in their hands.
+Mobile’s outreach is growing and for those businesses that are trying to cross borders, mobile remains the best way to do that.
+Smartphones are spreading exponentially across the developing world and that creates an opportunity for businesses to attract new customers.
+It becomes a crucial part of expansion as the middle class, in some of the developing countries, is growing at a surprisingly fast rate.
+People, who do not own a desktop or a laptop, have a smart phone in their hands.

 It only makes sense that mobile will be part of the future of content marketing.
-Google suggests that if you only have one website it should be mobile.
-For future, the focus of content creators and marketers should be to further improve the mobile experience and create content that engages customers.
+Google suggests that if you only have one website, it should be mobile.
+In the future, the focus of content creators and marketers should be to further improve the mobile experience and create content that engages customers.

-Millennial are all about experience rather than product.
-And to create an experience for the user, your content will require some serious personalization.
+Millennial are all about product experience.
+To create an experience for the user, your content will require some serious personalization.
 Gone are the days when marketing was limited to providing information.
-Now you provide information in the way the audience wants to hear it and that is how you really create an impact.
+Now you must provide information according to the audience, and that is how you really create an impact.

-To create this user centric and experience developing content, you will need to invest in understanding consumers.
-And we are not talking about basics like genders, age groups and interests; the key here is to learn what really gives them the kick.
-It could be anything from what they aspire to be to what they like in other people.
-This is going to be a complex procedure but a rewarding one.
+To create this user centric experience while developing content, you will need to understand consumers.
+And we are not talking about basics like genders, age groups and interests; the key here is to learn what really makes them the tick.
+This is perhaps a complex procedure but it will be a rewarding one in the end.

-The future will see democratization of content as part of the participation marketing.
-The targeted crowd sourcing of content will increase.
-This approach of using internal and external sources for content creation is that best strategy to go ahead in the future.
+The future will see democratization of content as part of participation marketing.
+The targeted crowdsourcing of content will increase.
+This approach of using internal and external sources for content creation is the best strategy for the future.
 It reinforces many PR goals and ropes in influencers that can prove helpful for your business.
 Certainly, there are going to be hurdles in the way but if done right, this eco-system of content creation can lead to success.

 Video is the Future

 Using videos on landing pages has been known to increase conversion by a whopping 80%.
-While making a video requires a large lump of money, the return is worth it.
-It is simple math, if your users grow up by as much as 20% you can see considerable increase in your revenue.
+While making a video requires a large sum of money, the return is worth it.
+It is simple math, if your users grow by as much as 20%, you will see a considerable increase in your revenue.

 Not only do you make money, you come up on top on searches.
 Google prefers websites that have videos as part of their content.
 Even web pages with links to videos are likely to do better than pages with simple text or pictures.